alexpaul/AVFoundation-MediaFeed/README.md

 Navigate to the storyboard, select the section header on the collection view and change the class to **HeaderView** in the identity inspector.

-Implement viewForSupplementaryElementKind() and return the header view
+Implement viewForSupplementaryElementKind() dataSource method and return the header view

 ```swift
 func collectionView(_ collectionView: UICollectionView, viewForSupplementaryElementOfKind kind: String, at indexPath: IndexPath) -> UICollectionReusableView {